 The determined couple spent every dime they had on marketing the church.
 They mailed invitations to 70,000 households, inviting people to attend their first official service at the school.
 On that inaugural Sunday, people from the community began to discover the new house of worship, and over the next 16 months, the church grew to 300 weekly members.

 In 2000, Bay Area Fellowship purchased the property of an old Moose Lodge and hired a contractor to renovate the building.
 By the end of the year, they held the first service in their new facilities, and within months the church grew to over 1,000 in weekly attendance.

 They soon added children’s ministries with top-notch facilities for preschoolers, children, and youth.
 By 2004, the church was hosting five packed services, leading to the purchase of 100 acres of land and construction of a $13 million dollar building.

 In 2007, more than 10,000 people attended Easter service in the new sanctuary.
 By 2014, Bay Area Fellowship had launched nine campuses across South and Central Texas.
 With so many locations outside the Bay Area, it was time to change the name of the church—especially since they were expanding upstate into San Antonio.

 In August of that year, Pastor Bil unveiled the new name: Church Unlimited.
 He also announced a new vision to minister on a global level, and to take God’s message as far as possible.

-Grounded in the Purpose Driven movement, Church Unlimited—that began as Bay Area Fellowship almost 20 years ago—is today recognized as a thriving community filled with friendly and passionate people who serve and love God.
+Grounded in the Purpose Driven movement, Church Unlimited—that began as Bay Area Fellowship more than 20 years ago—is today recognized as a thriving community filled with friendly and passionate people who serve and love God.

 With a relentless focus on seeing lives changed, a heart for planting churches, and a successful television ministry, Church Unlimited has grown to over 8,000 weekly members, making it one of Outreach Magazine‘s Top 100 fastest-growing churches in America.